Parashurama: Gallery

+Legacy of the name of Lord Parshuram, a chowk at Vashi Sector 17 in Navi Mumbai.

 In popular culture

 The Parashurama avatar symbolizes the strict and non-relinquishing aspect of showing daya (mercy), where he has to be harsh for the well being of the srushti (world).

 On top of the hills of Janapav is a Shiva temple where Parashurama is believed to have worshipped Shiva, the ashram is known as Jamadagni Ashram, named after his father.
 The place also has a Kund (Pond) that is being developed by the state government.

 The Bhumihar caste of eastern Uttar Pradesh and Bihar claim to be descendants of Parashuram.
 As Parashurama was a Brahmin who carried out warfare like a Kshatriya, Bhumihars thus claim the traits of both the varnas.

 In Kannada folklore, especially in devotional songs sung by the Devdasis he is often referred to as a son of Yellamma.
 Parashurama legends are notable for their discussion of violence, the cycles of retaliations, the impulse of krodha (anger), the inappropriateness of krodha, and repentance.

+In the Mithila region of Bihar, there is a legendary place known as Panth Pakar believed to be the location where the first dialogue between Lord Parshuram and Lord Rama in the epic Ramayana took place.
+It is located in the Sitamarhi district of Bihar.